Latest Version: 2.0 |

 Figure 4: Transformation from x86 to multiple Imaginary CPUs

 Code Virtualizer can be embedded inside your Win32 and Win64 applications and device drivers with ease.
 You just need to select which areas in your source code are going to be protected by Code Virtualizer.
 The following example shows how you can protect a block of code in a C application.

 VIRTUALIZER_START // the area to protect starts here

 dummy macros which do not interfere with the execution of the original application.
 It's only in protection-time when Code Virtualizer will recognize those areas of code and will covert them into unique virtual opcodes, which are then emulated by a virtual machine when the protected application is running.

 The following picture represents the image of an original compiled application (before being protected) and how it's transformed when it's protected by Code Virtualizer:

 As the image shows, Code Virtualizer needs to embed the generated virtual machine at the end of the protected application in order to emulate the virtual opcodes when they are going to be executed.
 The size of the virtual machine can vary from 10 Kb to 30 Kb (depending on the complexity level selected), making no impact in the final size of the protected application.

 Figure 5: Original Application versus Protected Application

-Try Code Virtualizer today and start inserting the latest software protection into your Win32/Win64 applications and device drivers!
+Try Code Virtualizer today and start inserting the latest software protection into your Windows, Linux and Mac OS X applications and device drivers!